openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 The monitoring team currently does not deploy any OpenShift component through OLM and, therefore, lacks experience in delivering software in this manner.

 In order to overcome this challenge, we will need to ramp up knowledge and expertise on how to test, ship and monitor software through the Operator Lifecycle Manager.
-Besides using the OLM documentation, we intend to leverage the fact that the OLM team is part of the OpenShift organization and we can ask for their guidance either through slack or by scheduling consulting sessions.
+Besides using the OLM documentation, we intend to leverage the fact that the OLM team is part of the OpenShift organization and we can ask for their guidance either through Slack or by scheduling consulting sessions.

 In addition to this, several teams in the OpenShift organization already deliver their software through OLM, some of which are also in the observability realm.
 Specifically, the logging team has been delivering their stack in this fashion for a while, making them a good example.